Ingrid Vandebosch

 Ingrid Vandebosch (born 8 November 1970) is a Belgian model and actress who won the Elite Look of the Year Award in 1990.
-She is the wife of the retired NASCAR driver Jeff Gordon.
+She is married to the retired NASCAR driver Jeff Gordon.

 Modeling career

 Vandebosch began her career in Belgium in 1986 and was discovered by Parisian agents one year later.
 She moved to Paris where she lived for seven years working on projects for Christian Dior perfume and appeared in magazines such as Elle, Marie Claire, Vogue and Glamour.
 Seeking new opportunities in modeling, as well as film and theatre, she later moved to New York City where she became the "face" of Artistry, a cosmetics line owned by Quixtar, a sister company of Amway.
 She had a small role in the 2004 film Taxi.
 Vandebosch appeared in Stuff magazine, in which she talked about her line of lingerie.
 She is also credited with a feature in the 2008 Sports Illustrated Swimsuit Issue.